svalbuenaa/Volcano_plots_bulkRNAseq_Shiny/README.md

 When performing differential expression analysis, you are conducting thousands of statistical tests (one for each gene).
 This increases the likelihood of false positives by chance (the "multiple testing problem").
 Adjusted p-values (often called q-values or False Discovery Rate - FDR) account for this by controlling the expected proportion of false discoveries among the genes identified as significant.

-### Useful Resource for Adjusted P-values:
+### Learn more about Adjusted P-values:

 * **Medium: Why should we report adjusted p-values in differential expression analysis?**: A comprehensive explanation of why adjusted p-values are necessary and how they differ from raw p-values.
     * [Link](https://medium.com/@tylergenegross97/why-should-we-report-adjusted-p-values-in-differential-expression-analysis-1390d5d548d9)

 ---

-## General Resource for Interpreting DEG Analysis Results
+## Learn more about Interpreting DEG Analysis Results

 * **Bioconductor RNA-seq Workflow: Gene-level exploratory analysis and differential expression**: A detailed workflow using popular R/Bioconductor packages for RNA-seq analysis.
     * [Link](https://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html)